mfreer/eufar-egads/egads/doc/source/tutorial.rst

 Metadata
 ---------

 The metadata object used by EgadsData is an instance of :class:`~.VariableMetadata`, a dictionary object containing methods to recognize, convert and validate known metadata types.
 It can reference parent metadata objects, such as those from an algorithm or data file, to enable users to track the source of a particular variable.

-When reading in data from a supported file type (NetCDF, NASA Ames), or outputing data from an EGADS algorithm, EGADS will automatically populate the associated metadata and assign it to the input variable.
+When reading in data from a supported file type (NetCDF, NASA Ames), or doing calculations with an EGADS algorithm, EGADS will automatically populate the associated metadata and assign it to the output variable.
 However, when creating an EgadsData instance manually, the metadata must be user-defined.

-As a dictionary object, all metadata are stored as keyword:value pairs.
-Thus, to create metadata manually, simply pass in a dictionary object containing the desired metadata:
+As mentioned, :class:`~.VariableMetadata` is a dictionary object, thus all metadata are stored as keyword:value pairs.
+To create metadata manually, simply pass in a dictionary object containing the desired metadata:

    >>> var_metadata_dict = {'long_name':'test metadata object',
                             '_FillValue':-9999}
    >>> var_metadata = egads.core.metadata.VariableMetadata(var_metadata_dict)

-To take advantage of its metadata recognition capabilites, a ``conventions`` keyword can be passed with the variable metadata to give a context to these metadata.
+To take advantage of its metadata recognition capabilities, a ``conventions`` keyword can be passed with the variable metadata to give a context to these metadata.

    >>> var_metadata = egads.core.metadata.VariableMetadata(var_metadata_dict, conventions='CF-1.0')

 If a particular VariableMetadata object comes from a file or algorithm, the class attempts to assign the ``conventions`` automatically.
-If reading from a file, for examule, the class attempts to discover the conventions used based on the "Conventions" keyword, if present.
+While reading from a file, for example, the class attempts to discover the conventions used based on the "Conventions" keyword, if present.